 Stems: Bull Thistle plants can reach up to 2 to 6 feet in height with occasional lateral branching.
 Stems are light green and have dense white hair on their angular circumference.
 The angles appear as small wings descending from the leaf and they are very spiny.
 The plant is usually biennial, forming a basal rosette and taproot the first year and sending up the tall stem the second year.
 Stems may be single or many from the root.

-Leaves: Leaves are oblong, 5 to 15 inches long, several inches across, alternate, pinnately divided into rigid triangular to lanceolate shaped lobes which then may have teeth; each lobe has spines.
+Leaves: Leaves are oblong, 5 to 15 inches long, several inches across, alternate, pinnately divided into rigid triangular to lanceolate (broadest below the middle) shaped lobes which then may have marginal teeth; each lobe has tip spines.
 The upper side is dark green with short rough white hair and bristle-like spines and the underside is light green with woolly hair.
 This is the only thistle in Minnesota or in North America with bristle-like spines on the upper leaf surface.
 The more basal leaves have winged stalks and may or may not be present at flowering time.
 The lower stem leaves also have winged bases.
-Mid and upper stem leaves gradually reduce in size, but are more deeply lobed that the basal leaves and each mid to upper stem leaf base has a pair of small dark green wings that extend downward from the point of attachment as far as the axil of the leaf below.
-On these wings are the spines.
+Mid and upper stem leaves gradually reduce in size, but are more deeply lobed than the basal leaves and each mid to upper stem leaf base has a pair of small dark green wings that extend downward from the point of attachment as far as the axil of the leaf below.
+On these wings are the stem spines.

 Seed: The flowers mature to a dry oblong ridged cypsela, 3 to 4.5 mm long, that has attached some long whitish-brown hair (pappus) for wind dispersion.
 The pappus is slightly shorter than the corolla of the floret.
 Seeds germinate readily; most references say they are only viable for 1 to 2 years but the MN Department of Natural Resources says 10 years.